How to bet on the Super Bowl

 What are the odds?

 The odds set by a sportsbook indicate how likely a particular outcome will occur in a specific sporting event.
-As you can see below, the Kansas City Chiefs are playing the Tampa Bay Buccaneers on Sunday in the Super Bowl.
-On the odds board you will find the odds that the Chiefs will win the matchup and the odds that the Buccaneers will win the matchup.
+As you can see below, the Cincinnati Bengals are playing the Los Angeles Rams on Sunday in the Super Bowl.
+On the odds board, you will find the odds that the Bengals will win the matchup and the odds that the Rams will win the matchup.

 What does the + and - mean?

 The minus sign: The minus sign is associated with the favorite to win a match.
 The larger the number next to the minus sign, the more likely the favorite is to win.
-In the example above, the Kansas City Chiefs are a -175 favorite to defeat the Tampa Bay Buccaneers.
+In the example above, the Rams are a -200 favorite to defeat the Bengals.

 The plus sign: The plus sign is associated with the underdog in the match.
 The larger the number next to the plus sign, the less likely the underdog is to win.
 Betting a heavy underdog can result in a larger payout but also comes with greater risk.